NieneB/geo_visualisatie_workshop/d3-js/README.md

 [04_visualisation.html](04_visualisation.html)

-Although, we have plotted the data, we cannot yet make much sense of it.
+Although we have plotted the data, we cannot yet make much sense of it.
 Visualising the data allows us to group observations and reveal spatial patterns on the map.

 1. Categorize the data: tectonic or induced earthquakes (nominal)